Britain calls for international help on Ebola as London conference begins

 "The planned termination of further UK funding to the Liberian health sector is especially unwise."

-DFID said it had promised 120 million pounds ($200 million) towards helping health services in Sierra Leone.
+DFID said it had promised 120 million pounds towards helping health services in Sierra Leone.

 (Reporting by Michael Holden; Editing by Louise Ireland)